SarahMaee/Llave/README.md

 Name: Sarah Mae L. Llave

-This is the [video link for the presentation](https://github.com/SarahMaee/Llave) to the Github repo of the project
+This is the [video link](https://github.com/SarahMaee/Llave) for my presentation